pranaybinju/maps_blog/blogs/2019/404-error-page/404-error-page.md

 };
 ```

 We want to handle 404 error in such a way that it is consistent for local developments(i.e served using `next -p port`) and also for production environments(served static files).
 On local, error is handled by Nextjs(using `yarn dev`), and Nextjs uses `_error` page from `pages` folder to display error.
 You can read more about this [here](https://nextjs.org/docs/#custom-error-handling).
-Prod 404 error is handled by Netlify(using `yarn build` command), so we also want a route for redirecting user for error, this is can by done using `/error` route(you can keep this route as `_error` to match netlify page name, I find `/error` more readable).
+Prod 404 error is handled by Netlify(using `yarn build` command), so we also want a route for redirecting user for error, this is can be done using `/error` route(you can keep this route as `_error` to match netlify page name, I find `/error` more readable).

 Netlify configuration for this will look like: